nextstepitt/NS61001_Student_Files/NS61001_Setup_MacOS.md

 > export PATH=$PATH:/usr/local/bin

 6. Save and close the \emph{.bashrc} file.
-7. Launch a new terminal window.
+7. Launch a new terminal window and run the following command to fix npm global installations ($ is the prompt):

+> $ sudo chown -R $USER /usr/local/lib/node_modules

-8. Check Node by running the following commands ($ is the prompt, your versions may be different):
+8. Check Node by running the following commands, your versions of Node.js and npm may be different):

 > $ node -v<br/>
 > v12.18.1<br/>